-5. SCIENTIFIC AND TECHNICAL, ECONOMIC AND SOCIAL IMPACT
+4. SCIENTIFIC AND TECHNICAL, ECONOMIC AND SOCIAL IMPACT

-It is considered that the international positioning of the digital platform will contribute to the development of the information society, defined as a priority objective in the Strategy Action in the Economy and Digital Society of the National Research Plan, which pursues boosting the adoption of technologies that enable the economy and society to be changed in the direction of a digital environment.
-It will also yield important social and economic benefits to the Spanish ceramic industry, by making available a specific instrument that values the suitability of these materials for the development of innovative, responsible and sustainable architecture.
+It is considered that the international positioning of the digital platform will contribute to the development of the information society, defined as a priority objective in the Strategic Action in Economy and Digital Society of the National Research Plan, which pursues boosting the adoption of technologies that enable the economy and society to be transformed into a digital environment.
+It will also yield important social and economic benefits to the Spanish ceramic industry, by making available a specific instrument that highlights the suitability of these materials for the development of innovative, responsible and sustainable architecture.